Agungvpzz/Campaign-Analysis/README.md

 - At the 5-minute mark:
   - 84% of non-converting customers have already ended the call, effectively rejecting the campaign.
-  - Manwhile, 42% of converting customers have also disconnected—indicating that a sizable portion of subscribers make quick, confident decisions.
+  - Manwhile, 42% of converting customers have also disconnected, indicating that a sizable portion of subscribers make quick, confident decisions.
 - At the 15-minute mark:
   - 99% of non-converting customers have hung up, suggesting that nearly all rejection decisions are made by this point.
 It's safe to say that callers remaining after this threshold are highly likely to subscribe.
   - 90% of converting customers have also exited the call by now.
-The remaining 10%—still engaged beyond the 15-minute mark—represent strong potential for conversion.
+The remaining 10%, still engaged beyond the 15-minute mark, represent strong potential for conversion.

 **Call Duration: A Behavioral Filter for Conversion Likelihood**
 - In the Bank Portugal campaign, call duration emerges as a valuable predictive signal.
 By analyzing when customers end calls, we observe distinct behavioral profiles:
-  - Rejecters typically disengage early—often within the first few minutes—signaling low intent and minimal interest.
+  - Rejecters typically disengage early, often within the first few minutes, signaling low intent and minimal interest.
   - Subscribers, on the other hand, tend to stay on longer, engaging in more substantive conversations around the offer.
-- These patterns indicate that call length isn't a persuasive force on its own—it’s a self-selection mechanism.
+- These patterns indicate that call length isn't a persuasive force on its own, it’s a self-selection mechanism.
 Longer calls don’t drive conversions directly, but they reveal which customers are genuinely interested.
 By the 15-minute mark, nearly all non-converters have dropped off, leaving behind a high-intent segment with strong conversion potential.
-- This makes call duration a powerful tool for lead scoring and agent prioritization—not as a tactic to stretch conversations, but as a signal to guide targeting decisions and optimize engagement strategy.
+- This makes call duration a powerful tool for lead scoring and agent prioritization, not as a tactic to stretch conversations, but as a signal to guide targeting decisions and optimize engagement strategy.

 ### 6. Does repeated contact increase conversions
 <p align="center">